 ALL adults at school must listen and respond to concerns about child abuse.
 If you suspect abuse of any child or young person, you have a responsibility to report it, even if you are not sure.

-Child safe: Code of conduct (PDF, 183kb) This aims to protect children and reduce any opportunities for child abuse or harm to occur.
+Final Child Safety - Code of Conduct.pdf This aims to protect children and reduce any opportunities for child abuse or harm to occur.
 It also assists in understanding how to avoid or better manage risky behaviours and situations.

 Working with children check policy (PDF 206kb) To maintain the safety and high standards of care and responsibility to all students and members of the Bunyip Primary School community by;